libretro/docs/docs/library/scummvm.md

 - Discworld

 !!! attention
 	FluidSynth MIDI emulation slightly increases the CPU requirements of the ScummVM core.
 On the vast majority of platforms this should not be an issue.
-If crackling sound is observed on very low power devices, FluidSynth MIDI emulation should be disabled by setting 'GM Device' to the default "Don't use General MIDI music" option.
+If crackling sound is observed on very low power devices, FluidSynth MIDI emulation should be disabled by setting 'GM Device:' to the default "Don't use General MIDI music" option.

 #### Enable MT-32 Emulation (Optional)